jamiefield/jamiefield.github.io/_portfolio/spring2020.md

          * This file contains three separate examples and corresponding exercises.
 In the first exercise, you will be asked to use an IF statement to identify is greater than the column median.
 In the second exercise, you will be asked to use an IF statement to count the number of color matches.
 In the third exercise, you will be asked to use an IF statement to identify the number of teams ending in "State" (e.g., Kansas State).

    * VLOOKUP
+      * <a href="http://jamiefield.github.io/files/vlookup_race.xlsx?dl=0">A VLOOKUP example using categories of race</a>
+         * In this example, five categories of race are summarized using the COUNTIF function.
+See Column C and Column H for the application of the VLOOKUP function.

+   * What to do when there are data missing in your dataset?
+      * Coming soon...

 @Students: Keep checking back for more content!